cyberping-io/cyberping-io.github.io/PRD.md

   - Text spacing: mb-4 for paragraphs, mb-8 for section headers

 - **Mobile**:
-  - Hero: Single column, reduce heading size to 36px, stack CTAs vertically
-  - Globe: Simplified 2D map visualization or static illustration
+  - ✅ Hero: Single column with responsive padding (px-4 sm:px-6 lg:px-8), heading scales from 36px mobile to 56px desktop, stats wrap on mobile
+  - ✅ Globe: Location labels hidden on mobile, responsive dot sizes, status text abbreviated on smallest screens
-  - Features: Single column grid, full-width cards
+  - ✅ Features: Single column on mobile, 2 columns on tablet, 3 columns on desktop with responsive card padding
-  - Pricing: Horizontal scroll or stacked cards
+  - ✅ Pricing: Single column stacked on mobile, 3 column grid on desktop with scale effect only on md+ screens
-  - Navigation: Hamburger menu with slide-out drawer
+  - ✅ Navigation: Hamburger menu with animated slide-down drawer, full-width CTAs in mobile menu
+  - ✅ Social Proof: 3 column grid on mobile, responsive logo sizes
+  - ✅ Footer: 2 column grid on mobile, 4 columns on tablet, 6 columns on desktop with responsive text
-  - Touch targets: Minimum 44px height for all interactive elements
+  - ✅ Touch targets: All interactive elements have minimum 44px height on mobile (h-12 sm:h-14)
+  - ✅ Typography: Responsive text sizing with sm:, md:, and lg: breakpoints throughout